Personal Financial Help

 Credit Reports and Credit Scores

 The Consumer Financial Protection Bureau recommends routinely checking credit reports and disputing inaccurate information.
 Learn more about refuting inaccurate information with a credit reporting agency.
 If you have trouble correcting inaccurate information, you can submit a complaint with the CFPB.
+For more information about credit, try these resources from Illinois Legal Aid Online.

 Protecting Yourself